Make a Monthly Budget

 Hello and welcome to VisiHow.
 In this video, I'm going to show you how to make a monthly budget for your income and your expenditure.
 It can get difficult to manage money and it can seem to disappear a lot faster than it seems to come in, but with careful management and planning it's possible to create some structure to help you maintain your money, to keep it and to spend it in a reasonable way so that it is not all gone by the second week of the month.
 So in this example, I'm going to use the month of June.

-- 7So this has been a video on how to create a monthly budget.If you have any questions, suggestions, stories, or you'd like to share your ideas about making a monthly budget, then please leave them in the comment section below.
+- 7If you have any questions, suggestions, stories, or you'd like to share your ideas about making a monthly budget, then please leave them in the comment section below.
 You've been watching VisiHow.
-Goodbye!Advertisement
+Goodbye!So this has been a video on how to create a monthly budget.Advertisement

 Video: Make a Monthly Budget